Trump Is Trying Hard To Thwart Obamacare. How's That Going?

 Work requirements in Arkansas and Kentucky were put on hold by a federal judge in March, and those cases are on appeal.
 The issue is likely headed to the Supreme Court.

-3. Cost-sharing reduction subsidies to insurers have ended.
+3. Cost-sharing reduction subsidies to insurers have ended

 What is it?
 Payments from the federal government to insurers to motivate them to stay in the ACA insurance exchanges and help keep premiums down.

 What changed?
-The Trump administration suddenly stopped paying these subsides in 2017.
+The Trump administration suddenly stopped paying these subsidies in 2017.

 What's the impact?
 This change had a strange and unexpected impact on the new insurance markets set up by the ACA.
 Insurers were in a bind: They had to offer subsidies to low-income people applying for insurance, but the federal government was no longer reimbursing them.